-Of course, unlike a gym environment, there is no access to any kind of equipment, but most companies will provide various training programs that you can use and adapt for each client, which is helpful for inexperienced personal trainers.
+Of course, unlike a gym environment, no equipment is available.
+Still, most companies will provide various training programs that you can use and adapt for each client, which is helpful for inexperienced personal trainers.

 Another point that I see as positive is the fact that you will be exposed to a range of different client types.

 And that’s a great way to help you identify who it is that you prefer working with.